 Prepare the quick pickled red onion:

 - Add the thin slices of onion to a small bowl and add the red wine vinegar and sugar.
 Give the onions a good mix so that they are all equally coated in the mixture.
-Set aside to pickle while the rest of the salad is prepared.100 grams sliced red onion, 1 tablespoon red wine vinegar, 2 teaspoon sugar
+Set aside to pickle while the rest of the salad is prepared.100 grams sliced red onion, 1 tablespoon red wine vinegar, 2 teaspoons sugar

 Prepare the easy salad dressing:

 - Add the red wine vinegar, sugar, and olive oil to a small bowl.
 Season with a pinch of salt and some black pepper.
-Stir well.4 tablespoon olive oil, 1 tablespoon red wine vinegar, 2 teaspoons sugar
+Stir well.4 tablespoons olive oil, 1 tablespoon red wine vinegar, 2 teaspoons sugar

 Assemble the Panzanella: